 How long do you have to have SR22 insurance?

 The exact amount of time you need SR22 insurance depends on your specific case and state.
 You should talk to a lawyer for more information.

 SR22 insurance works just like normal insurance.
 The difference is that the insurance company files an SR22 form with the state that verifies you are carrying at least the state minimum amount of car insurance.

 What insurance companies offer SR22?

 There are lots of options for SR22 insurance.
 State Farm, The General, Nationwide, and Progressive are popular choices.
+Others to consider are AAA, USAA, Allstate, Root, Dairyland, Farmers, Liberty Mutual.
 Some of these same companies offer other products like per mile insurance too.

 How do I know if I need SR22 insurance?

 If you’ve been convicted of a serious driving offense, then there’s a good chance you’ll need SR22 insurance.
 Your lawyer can help you understand the outcome of your case.

 SR22 is the name of the form that the insurance company files with the state to verify that you’re maintaining coverage.
 Some state and local governments have a different name for it.
 Source: Piper Info Resources.